Ankr-network/game-unity-sdk/README.md

 Default web3 interactions are created using Nethereum package, the network and public RPC should be configured before using this plugin.

-All contract interactions are described in `IContract`interface (events receiving, transaction hashes receiving, getting view data, sending and signing transactions)
+All contract interactions are described in `IContract` interface (events receiving, transaction hashes receiving, getting view data, sending and signing transactions)

-## 4. Troubleshooting
-Please pay attention that this plugin works only on Api Compatibility Level .NET 4.x To setup that go to File > Build Settings > Player settings > Player > Api Compatibility Level and select .NET 4.x